EduardoHalmen/ai-auto-moderation-api/README.md

-# Building a Toxic Comment Classification Models
+# Building a Toxic Comment Classification Model

 This project focuses on the exploration toxic comments, with the goal of building robust text classification models.
 The primary dataset used is the **Jigsaw Unintended Bias in Toxicity Classification** dataset.